Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/StudyGuide.md

 - Validate HTTP response data and error conditions.
 - Know what it takes to make an authenticated request.
 - Show how you can construct a network layer that optimizes, SoC and reusability.
+- Steps to make a network request

+**Bonus topic**

+- Generics
+- Testing